Telerik-Verified-Plugins/AppleWatch/README.md

 TODO elaborate and describe how to create a local notification.

 ##Using your own storyboard
-If you want more control over the layout, you can open the `Interface.storyboard` file in XCode, adjust it, and have the app load it by placing it here: `www/custom-watchkit-storyboards/Interface.storyboard`.
+If you want more control over the layout, you can open the `Interface.storyboard` file in Xcode, adjust it, and have the app load it by placing it here: `www/custom-watchkit-storyboards/Interface.storyboard`.